AJC Australian Beta readers

 Our beta reads are completed anonymously for both readers and authors, so there’s no judgement or preconceived ideas getting in the way of honest feedback.

-All members of the beta reading team have signed a non-disclosure agreement confirming that any work submitted to them for beta reading purposes is copyright and the rightful intellectual property of the author, and it may not be shared or discussed with members of the public, unless a published copy has been freely given as a gift by the author, or legally purchased from a book or ebook retailer.
+All members of the beta reading team have signed a non-disclosure agreement confirming that any work submitted to them for beta reading purposes is copyright and the rightful intellectual property of the author, and it may not be shared or discussed with members of the public, unless a published copy has been freely given as a gift by the author, or the reader has legally purchased a copy from a retailer.

 Australian vs International Marketplace

-If your manuscript caters specifically for the American marketplace, using US cultural terminology and settings, we recommend US-based Quiethouse Beta Reading Network.
+However, if you specially want an American reader, we recommend US-based Quiethouse Beta Reading Network.
 Or you may wish to book a combination of both Australian and American readers.